LukeABoss2016/Boss-Mods/README.md

-This is V1.06 of BossModLet.
+This is V1.06 of BossModLetPack.

 Open your 7 days folder.
 Make sure there is No Mods folder in it.
 If there is delet it, and drage and drop my Mods folder in.
 That easy.
 Enjoy.